 |Genotyping of Pathogens and Public Health|

-The missions of platform Genotyping of Pathogens and Public Health (PF8) are (i) to provide scientific and technological support to microbiological surveillance laboratories and (ii) to perform research on the diversity and evolution of microbial pathogens (bacteria, viruses, parasites, fungi, and their vectors).
-Innovative genomics-based methods are developed and applied at large scales for molecular identification, strain tracking and evolution of pathogenic agents.
+The missions of platform Genotyping of Pathogens and Public Health (PF8) are (i) To provide scientific and technological support to microbiological surveillance laboratories and (ii) To perform research on the diversity and evolution of microbial pathogens.
+Innovative genomics-based methods are developed and applied at large scales for molecular identification, pathogen discovery, strain tracking and evolution of pathogenic agents.
 PF8 collaborates mainly with national surveillance laboratories such as National Reference Centers (NRC) or hospital labs, and can be quickly mobilized for genotyping of large strain collections in case of epidemics.

 Platform PF8 deploys four main types of activities: (1) Sequencing and genotyping services, including high reactivity in case of bio-emergency; (2) Collaborative research projects in the field of genotyping and population genetics of pathogens; (3) Technology-oriented research; (4) Research in microbial population biology.